HOW DO I QUALIFY FOR PRE-KINDERGARTEN?

 - Child of a member of the armed forces of the United States, including the state military forces or a reserved component who was injured or killed while serving in active duty

-- Has been in the conservatorship (foster family) or the Department of Family and Protective Services following an adversary hearing
+- Have ever been in the conservatorship (foster family) or the Department of Family and Protective Services following an adversary hearing

 - Be the child of a person eligible for the Star of Texas Award